phpgears/value-object/README.md

 require './vendor/autoload.php';
 ```

-Extend from `Gears\value-object\AbstractValueObject`.
+Extend from `Gears\ValueObject\AbstractValueObject`.
 Make your class final, value objects should always be final

 Be aware of the protected constructor, you should create a "named constructor" for your value object